Defending champ Red Sox eliminated, lose to Rays 5-4

 “That’s kind of the question we’ve been asking ourselves, why is it so difficult?”
 Boston starter Rick Porcello said.
 “It takes a lot out of you to make a run and win the World Series.
 Maybe some carryover to that.
 Also, you’ve got a bullseye on your back.
 All those things are things you think you should be able to deal with, so it’s hard to answer that really.”

-Tampa Bay (91-63) remained tied with Cleveland for the second AL wild card, trailing Oakland.
+Tampa Bay (91-63) remained tied with Cleveland for the second AL wild card, two games behind Oakland.
 While the Red Sox have the highest payroll in the major leagues at $228 million, the Rays have the lowest at $66 million.

 “We’re learning a lot about ourselves right now in this environment,” Tampa Bay manager Kevin Cash said.
 “It’s the best environment that we can be in going forward.”